 Overview of How to Install Kubernetes Dashboard

-The following article provides an outline for Install Kubernetes Dashboard.
+The following article provides an outline for installing Kubernetes Dashboard.
 Kubernetes is a container management tool.
-The main goal of this tool is deploying containers, scaling and descaling containers, balancing containers load.
+The main goal of this tool is deploying containers, scaling and descaling containers, and balancing container load.
 It is not based on the containerization platform; it provides solutions for managing multiple containers.
-It supports multiple cloud and bare-metal environments.
+Various cloud and bare-metal environments are supported by it.
 It is 100% Open source, written in Gonne.
 Google pushed Kubernetes to open source two years ago.
 One of its key selling points is that it has been used to run Google’s massive systems for so long.
 Kubernetes Dashboard is a Web-Based User Interface for Kubernetes Clusters.

 Kubernetes provides a dashboard for users to interact with Kubernetes and perform some tasks.
-Kubernetes dashboard allows users to troubleshoot their application and add the containerized application on the Kubernetes cluster and manage them efficiently.
-It also gives an overview of all the applications which are running on the Kubernetes.
+The Kubernetes dashboard allows users to troubleshoot their applications, add the containerized application to the Kubernetes cluster, and manage them efficiently.
+It also gives an overview of all the applications running on the Kubernetes.
 Kubernetes dashboard shows the state of all the resources running on the cluster, and if some error occurs, it shows that information.
-In this article, we are going to see the installation process of the Kubernetes dashboard.
+In this article, we will see the Kubernetes dashboard’s installation process.

 Steps to Install Kubernetes Dashboard